Universal Approximation with Quadratic Deep Networks: Four Theorems

-Proof: According to Algebraic Fundamental Theorem [38], a general univariate polynomial of degree $N$ can be expressed as $P_{N}(x)=C\prod_{i}^{l_1}(x-x_i)\prod_{j}^{l_2}(x^2+a_{j}x+b_{j})$, where $l_{1}+2l_2=N$.
-Similarly, we set $O_{i,j}$ as the output of the $j$-th unit in the $i$-th layer.
-The network we construct is shown in Fig. 7.
-Every neuron in the first layer computes $(x-x_i)$, $(x-x_i)(x-x_{i+1})$ or $x^2+a_{i}x+b_i$, then the second layer merely use as half the number of neurons as that of the first layer to combine the outputs of the first layer.
-By repeating such a process, with the depth of $O(log_2(N))$ the quadratic network can exactly represent $P_{N}(x)$. \\ The following lemma shows that any univariate function $f(x)$ continuous in $[0,1]$ can be approximated with a Bernstein polynomial up to any accuracy, which is the Bernstein version of the proof for the Weierstrass theorem. \\ \textbf{Lemma 7:} \textit{ Let $f(x)$ is a continuous function over $[0,1]$, we have}
+\textbf{Lemma 5:} With ReLU as activation function, any univariate polynomial of degree $N$ can be perfectly computed by a quadratic network with depth of $\mathcal{O}(log_2(N))$ and width of no more than $N$.\\ Proof: According to the Algebraic Fundamental Theorem [35], a general univariate polynomial of degree $N$ can be expressed as $P_{N}(x)=C\prod_{i}^{l_1}(x-x_i)\prod_{j}^{l_2}(x^2+a_{j}x+b_{j})$, where $l_{1}+2l_2=N$.
+The ReLU activation has an important property: $f(x)=ReLU(f(x))-ReLU(-f(x))$, which is often resorted in the literature, such as [48].
+The network we construct is shown in Fig. 4 (Each neuron actually represents two parallel neurons to implement a linear operation).
+Every two neurons are grouped in the first layer to compute $(x-x_i)$, $(x-x_i)(x-x_{i+1})$ or $x^2+a_{i}x+b_i$, then the second layer merely uses half the number of neurons in the first layer to combine the outputs of the first layer.
+By repeating such a process, the quadratic network with the depth of $O(log_2(N))$ can exactly represent $P_{N}(x)$. \\

+The following lemma shows that any univariate function $f(x)$ continuous in $[0,1]$ can be approximated with a Bernstein polynomial up to any accuracy, which is the Bernstein version of the proof for the Weierstrass theorem. \\